swapsCAPS/esp32-woohoo/README.md

 Code can be found in `./esp32-woohoo.ino`

 ### Server
 Simple rust mqtt scraper to expose prometheus metrics.
 Code can be found in `./mqtt-to-prom`
+Grafana dashboard available in `./mqtt-to-prom/meta/grafana-dashboard.json`

 ### MQTT
 If using mosquitto and running in a safe environment set